thealoneprogrammer/query-string-hash/README.md

 const key = "real secret keys should be long and random";

 const queryParams = decryptQueryParams(hash, key) //returns the decrypted query params which can be used for further processing in JSON format.
+Or
+const queryParams = decryptQueryParams(hash, key) //key is optional

 // Output
 // queryParams = {